arianaberger/time-tracker-app-js/NOTES.md

 02.11.18
-+ deleted clients
++ deleted clients from DB! and added owner to project
-- can't delete projects??
++ added owner to projects

 - project has an owner and collaborators (use STI)
 - user can have an avatar (paperclip gem?)

+- add total hours worked to project show page
 - add an entry which adds that project to your list > client is not correct for project!
 - time of entries doesn't seem to be in proper order
 - flash message when deleting client (client show page) not showing up